A. Library use on premises

 - All currently registered EOU students, faculty, and staff.

-- Current employees of recognized affiliates (Eastern Promise Instructors, ODFW, OHSU, OSU Ag, NEOAHEC, Regional Solutions, Sage, & Sodexo).
+- Current employees of recognized affiliates (Eastern Promise Instructors, ODFW, OHSU, OSU Ag, NEOAHEC, Regional Solutions,& Sodexo).

 - Retired EOU faculty and staff